etheralpha/dailydoots-com/README.md

 .  | hanniabu              | [Ξther αlpha](https://etheralpha.org/) - Develops open source tools and resources (including [DailyDoots.com](https://dailydoots.com/)!)
 .  | haurog                | [disCarbon](https://flight.discarbon.earth/) - An app to offset your flight emissions by purchasing carbon credits
 .  | hashtagfuzzmaster     | "ALL HAIL THE ETERNAL CRAB"
+.  | import-antigravity    | [Alphaday Founder](https://alphaday.com/) - A customizable dashboard to easily stay up to date and interact with crypto
 .  | insidethesimulation   | [RatioGang](https://ratiogang.com/) - A site to track the ETH/BTC ratio and flippening progress
 .  | itswhatevermannn      | [BetOnchain](https://betonchain.gg/) - A permissionless blockchain-based betting platform
 .  | jey_s_tears           | Daily haikus until we’re at least at 0.178 on the ETH/BTC ratio or highest market cap